steadybit/docs-public/content/use/10-experiments/10-design.md

 ### Design Blank Experiment

 When choosing to start by a blank experiment, you land directly into our experiment editor.
-In case your team has only access to one area, it is automatically chosen.
-Otherwise you have to define in which area you want to experiment.
+In case your team has only access to one environment, it is automatically chosen.
+Otherwise you have to define in which environment you want to experiment.
 In addition, you can define the remaining basic elements (name and hypothesis) at any point you like.

 After that, you can add attacks, actions, checks and load tests to your experiment by using drag'n drop.